 - Identity fraud – criminals may use your personal information including email to steal your money or other benefits.

 - Malware and ransomware – software designed to gain unauthorised access to your computer to steal data or prevent you from accessing your files until a ‘ransom’ is paid.

-2. Staying secure while using email
+2. Stay secure while using email

 - FMD or your bank will never send you an email asking for your login details, so don’t respond to this type of request.